-Place the metal objects inside the pot and let it sit for a while.
+- Place all your metal objects inside the pot and let it sit for a while.

 Types of Readymade Paint Strippers You Can Buy

-Although homemade paint strippers are great money-savers, there are many available on the market at a very low cost.
+Although homemade paint strippers are great money-savers and cost-effective, there are also many available on the market at a very low cost.

-If you do not want to indulge yourself in any kind of hassle you can purchase them online or from your hardware and home improvement stores.
+If you do not want to indulge yourself in any kind of hassle preparing one, you can purchase them online or from your hardware and home improvement stores.

 Make sure that these do not contain any kind of harmful ingredients to hurt you and your family.

-Using a paint scraper for removing paint is one of the hardest and most time-consuming alternatives, but it’s also one of the cheapest and uses absolutely no chemicals.
+Using a paint scraper tool is one of the hardest and most time-consuming alternatives, but it’s also one of the cheapest and uses absolutely no chemicals.

 This option is often used when the paint is in poor shape and can’t be salvaged.
-Usually, you’ll have to repeat the process several times in order to completely finish the job.
+Usually, you’ll have to repeat the process several times in order to finish the job completely.

 2- Stripping Pads

-The pads can easily remove paint and wallpaper from any wall, without leaving behind any scratches or unpleasant marks.
+The stripping pads can easily remove paint and wallpaper from any wall without leaving behind any scratches or unpleasant marks.

 There are several brands to choose from, some more inexpensive than others.
-They are crafted from abrasive fibers and avoid using harmful chemicals inside your home.
+Most of them are crafted from abrasive fibers and will help avoid using harmful chemicals inside your home.

 3- Abrasive Blasting

-It’s better known as sandblasting, and if you have or rent the proper machinery to use this technique, it can help you get rid of unwanted paint in no time.
+Better known as sandblasting, it’s an incredibly eco-friendly alternative for big areas or cars.
+If you already have or can rent the proper machinery to use this technique, it can help you get rid of unwanted paint in no time.

-You just need to simply blast the sand at the area where you need to remove the paint.
+You just need to simply blast the sand (or other media) at the area where you need to remove the paint.
 And the sand automatically flakes it off.

 4- Heat Gun